tkshfj/MMG/progress_log/project_log.md

 # Project Log

+# 2025-07-30
+- Refactor handlers to ensure sweep runs log metrics to Wandb
+- Revert to commit deb3574 from 28 July

 # 2025-07-28
 - Fix: FileNotFoundError When Deleting Old Checkpoints
 - Refactor handlers to include the architecture name in checkpoint and best model filenames